Page Header Here

-The Animal Control Division is not licensed as a pest control service.
-For concerns regarding nuisance, injured or orphaned wildlife you should consult the yellow pages for pest control service or contact the following numbers for advice:
+For concerns regarding nuisance, injured or orphaned wildlife you should consult a licensed service provider or contact the following for additional information:

 State of Connecticut